-The evidence that HRT can cause some types of cancer is strong.
+The evidence that HRT can cause some types of cancer (breast, womb and ovarian) is strong.
 It includes a study of one million women, run by Cancer Research UK scientists, which has shown that different types of HRT can increase the risk of different cancers.
-Overall, around 1,700 cases of cancer in the UK each year are linked to HRT, including about 1,500 cases of breast cancer.

 The risk of developing breast cancer is increased for women who are using combined HRT, and may also be increased for users of oestrogen-only HRT.
 The Million Women Study results suggested that women who are using combined HRT have double the risk of breast cancer compared to non-users.
 And if they use HRT for over 10 years, their risks are even higher.

 Once a woman stops using HRT, her risk of breast cancer will start to drop back down again.
-It takes about 5 years to go back to the same risk as before she started using HRT.
+It takes about 5 years to go back to the same risk as if she hadn't used HRT.

 Breast cancer is much more common than either ovarian or womb cancer.
 This means that, if you look at the total effect of HRT on these types of cancer, combined HRT is linked to more cases than oestrogen-only HRT, because of its effect on the risk of breast cancer.

-Studies have shown that risk of ovarian cancer may increase the longer a woman uses HRT, but it's possible there is no noticeable increase in risk for women who use HRT for only a few years.
+Studies have shown that risk of ovarian cancer may increase the longer a woman uses HRT, but as most studies only look at women who have been using HRT for five years or more, it is possible there is no noticeable increase in risk for women who use HRT for only a few years.